 True and False Apostles

-11 I hope you will bear with me in a little foolishness (though in fact you already are bearing with me),1 2 for I am jealous for you with a godly jealousy, for I have betrothed you to one husband, that I may present you as a pure virgin to Christ.
-3 But I fear that just as the serpent deceived Eve by his cunning, so your minds will somehow be corrupted so as to wander away from the sincerity2 and purity of a proper devotion to Christ.
-4 For if someone comes to you and preaches another Jesus whom we have not preached; or if you receive a different spirit which you did not originally receive, or a different gospel which you did not originally accept—you put up with it all too well!
-5 For I consider that I am not in the least inferior to these “super-apostles” in your midst.
-6 And even if I am untrained in speaking, I am not so in knowledge; indeed, in every way and in all things we have already made this perfectly clear to you in every possible way.3 7 Or did I commit a sin when I humbled myself so you could be exalted—that is, when3 I preached the gospel of God to you free of charge?
-8 I robbed other churches, taking wages from them to minister to you.
-9 And when I was present with you and in need, I was a burden to no one, for the brothers who came from Macedonia fully supplied my needs.4 Indeed, in everything I kept myself from becoming a burden to you, and I will continue to do so.
-10 As the truth of Christ is in me, no one will stop me from this boasting in the regions of Achaia!
+11 I hope you will bear with me in a little foolishness (though in fact you already are bearing with me).1 2 For I am jealous for you with God’s own jealousy, seeing that I betrothed you to one husband in order to present you as a pure virgin to Christ.
+3 But I fear that just as the serpent deceived Eve by his cunning, so too your minds will somehow be drawn away from a pure, single-hearted devotion to Christ.2 4 For if someone comes to you and preaches another Jesus whom we have not preached; or if you receive a different spirit than the one you originally received, or a different gospel than the one you originally accepted—you put up with it all too well!

+5 For I do not consider myself at all inferior to these “super-apostles” in your midst.
+6 But even if I am untrained in speaking, I am not in knowledge, as indeed we have already made clear to you in every possible way.3 7 Or did I commit a sin when I humbled myself so that you could be exalted—that is, when4 I preached the gospel of God to you free of charge?
+8 I robbed other churches, taking wages from them so that I could minister to you.
+9 And when I was present with you and stood in need, I was a burden to no one, for the brothers who came from Macedonia supplied me with all that I lacked.5 Indeed, in every respect I kept myself from being a burden to you, and I will continue to do so.
+10 As the truth of Christ is in me, no one will keep me from boasting about this6 in the regions of Achaia!
 11 Why?
-Because I do not love you?
+Because I don’t love you?
 God knows!

-12 But what I am doing, I will certainly5 continue to do, that I may cut off the opportunity from those who seek an opportunity to be regarded as our equals in the matter of which they boast.
+12 But what I am doing, I will certainly7 continue to do, in order to cut off every opportunity from those who are looking for a way to be considered our equals in the things8 they boast about.
 13 For such men are false apostles, deceitful workers, transforming themselves into apostles of Christ.
 14 And no wonder!
-For Satan himself transforms himself into an angel of light.
-15 Therefore it is no great thing if his servants also transform themselves into servants of righteousness—whose end will be according to their deeds.
+For Satan himself transforms himself into an angel of light; 15 therefore it is no great surprise9 if his servants also transform themselves into servants of righteousness—whose final end will be according to their deeds.

 16 I will say it again: Let no one think me a fool.
 But if you do, at least receive me as a fool, so that I too may boast a little.
-17 (What I am about to speak in this boastful confidence, I do not speak according to the Lord, but rather as one who speaks foolishly.6) 18 Seeing that many boast according to the flesh, I will boast as well.
+17 (What I am about to say in this boastful confidence, I do not say according to the Lord, but rather as one who speaks like a fool.)10 18 Seeing that many boast according to the flesh, I too will do the same.
 19 For you—wise as you are—gladly put up with fools!
-20 For if someone brings you into bondage, if someone devours you, if someone takes advantage of you, if someone exalts himself, if someone strikes you in the face, you actually put up with it!
+20 For if someone brings you into bondage, if someone devours you, if someone takes advantage of you, if someone exalts himself, if someone slaps you in the face, you actually put up with it!
 21 Though it be to our disgrace, I confess that we were too weak for that!

-But whatever anyone else may dare to boast about (I am speaking like a fool7), I dare to boast of it as well.
+But whatever anyone else may dare to boast about (I am speaking like a fool),11 I dare to do the same.
 22 Are they Hebrews?
 So am I. Are they Israelites?
 So am I. Are they the seed of Abraham?
 So am I. 23 Are they servants of Christ?
 (I am speaking like a madman!)
 I far more: in labors more abundant, in imprisonments more frequent, in stripes beyond measure, in deaths often.
 24 Five times I received from the Jews forty lashes minus one.
-25 Three times I was beaten with rods; once I was stoned; three times I was shipwrecked; a night and a day I have spent in the deep.
-26 On my frequent journeys I have been in danger from rivers, in danger from robbers, in danger from my countrymen, in danger from the Gentiles, in danger in the city, in danger in the wilderness, in danger at sea, and in danger among false brethren.
-27 I have been in toil and hardship, through many sleepless nights, in hunger and thirst, often with no food at all, in cold and without proper clothing.8 28 Apart from still other things,9 there is that which comes upon me daily: my deep concern for all the churches.
+25 Three times I was beaten with rods; once I was stoned; three times I was shipwrecked; a night and a day I spent in the deep.
+26 On my frequent journeys I’ve been in danger from rivers, in danger from robbers, in danger from my countrymen, in danger from the Gentiles, in danger in the city, in danger in the wilderness, in danger at sea, and in danger among false brothers.
+27 I have been in toil and hardship, in many sleepless nights, in hunger and thirst, in frequent fasts, and in cold and lack of proper clothing.12 28 And besides all these outward things,13 there is that which comes upon me daily: my deep concern for all the churches.
 29 Who is weak, and I am not weak?
-Who is caused to stumble, and I do not burn with indignation?
+Who is made to stumble, and I do not burn with indignation?

-30 If I must boast, I will boast of the things that speak of my weakness.
-31 The God and Father of the Lord Jesus, who is blessed forever, knows that I am not lying: 32 In Damascus the governor under king Aretas was guarding the city of the Damascenes with a garrison, seeking to arrest me; 33 and I was let down in a basket through a window in the wall, and so escaped from his hands.
+30 If I must boast, I will boast about the things that display my weakness.
+31 The God and Father of the Lord Jesus, who is blessed forever, knows I am not lying: 32 In Damascus, the governor under king Aretas was guarding the city of the Damascenes with a garrison, trying to arrest me; 33 but I was let down in a basket through a window in the wall, and so escaped from his hands.

-- Or possibly and indeed, please do bear with me!
+- Or possibly and indeed, bear with me!

 - Lit. because

-- Or when the brothers came . . . they fully supplied
+- Or for when the brothers came . . . they fully supplied

 - Lit. also, even, indeed